-We are postponing our procession and exhibition on the National Mall until Spring 2021.
+We have rescheduled our procession and exhibition on the National Mall to April 3-4, 2021.
 The Soul Box Project exists to save lives, not risk the welfare of people participating in the exhibit and procession.
 In addition, we don’t want to encourage people to visit the exhibit while there is a heightened risk of Covid transmission.

-For maximum impact we want to display 200,000 Soul Boxes on the National Mall, representing every person killed or injured by gunfire in just three years.* Meeting that goal depends on you and other Box-makers folding and sending in as many Soul Boxes as possible.
+For maximum impact we want to display 200,000 Soul Boxes on the National Mall, representing the people killed or injured by gunfire in just three years.* Meeting that goal depends on you and other Box-makers folding and sending in as many Soul Boxes as possible.

 As you can imagine, this event takes a lot of planning.
 We expect concerned individuals like you to join us from the local D.C.
 Metro area and across the country.
-We will know more details when our exact dates in Spring 2021 are confirmed by the National Park Service.
 Watch our website, our social media @soulboxproject and our newsletter for sign-up information.

 Hotel Harrington, corner of 11th St NW & E Street NW (800) 424-8532

-Another alternative is to stay further out and take Metro to the site.
+For more options, stay further out and take Metro to the site.
 The nearest Metro stop is Smithsonian Station (blue, orange and silver lines), 1/7 mile from the exhibit.

 Check back here and on Facebook, Instagram and Twitter @soulboxproject.
 We’ll share information as we receive it.
-If you are sure you want to attend, let us know now.
+If you definitely hope to attend, let us know now.